ADA Protected Industry Threatened By AB 5-Harms Disabled - California Political Review

 The owner points out that many who receive the services of sign language interpreters and closed captioning are poor, and frequently immigrants.
 His closed captioning company provides services in three languages.
 He notes that the disabled are a protected class as well.

-“Many service providers work five hours here, and five hours there,” he said.
-“Even those who work for a company, it’s usually a mom-and-pop-shop which can’t afford benefits.”
+?Many service providers work five hours here, and five hours there,? he said. ?Even those who work for a company, it?s usually a mom-and-pop-shop which can?t afford benefits.?
 To avoid full time status, he said the owners would have to limit or cap hours on the employees, leading to a reduction in services.

-“We’re all struggling to pay our own bills, and are a total grass roots group,” he said.
-They don’t have any professional association representing them, and are trying to navigate AB 5, and their opposition to it, by themselves.
-“We were surprised by AB 5 after it was passed,” he said.
+?We?re all struggling to pay our own bills, and are a total grass roots group,? he said.
+They don?t have any professional association representing them, and are trying to navigate AB 5, and their opposition to it, by themselves. ?We were surprised by AB 5 after it was passed,? he said.

 California Globe asked the agency owner if they have approached Assemblywoman Gonzalez with their unique exemption need.
-He said they have not – “we are all grass roots and because we are not licensed, there is no association for us to organize through.”
-He also said that because Gonzalez has been so combative with people and groups expressing their opposition to AB 5, “there is no reason to.
-We’ve contacted other Assembly members, but they appear afraid to go against her… it’s political suicide.”
+He said they have not ? ?we are all grass roots and because we are not licensed, there is no association for us to organize through.?
+He also said that because Gonzalez has been so combative with people and groups expressing their opposition to AB 5, ?there is no reason to.
+We?ve contacted other Assembly members, but they appear afraid to go against her? it?s political suicide.?

-California Globe attended the Governor’s Budget Briefing last Friday, and there were three sign language interpreters rotating during the nearly three-hour press conference.
+California Globe attended the Governor?s Budget Briefing last Friday, and there were three sign language interpreters rotating during the nearly three-hour press conference.
 We wondered if they are full-time state employees or freelance independent contractors.

 Profile